crystal-lang/rfcs/0002-execution-contexts.md

 4. The crystal compiler doesn’t need MT during the parsing and semantic phases (for now); we could configure the default execution context to 1 thread only, then start another execution context for codegen with as many threads as CPUs, and spawn that many fibers into this context.

-5. Different contexts could have different priorities and affinities, to allow the operating system to allocate threads more efficiently in heterogenous computing architectures.
+5. Different contexts could have different priorities and affinities, to allow the operating system to allocate threads more efficiently in heterogenous computing architectures (e.g. ARM big.LITTLE).

 # Reference-level explanation